Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Abstract

 \section{Abstract}

 Aerial Vision-and-Language Navigation (VLN) is a novel task enabling Unmanned Aerial Vehicles (UAVs) to navigate in outdoor environments through natural language instructions and visual cues.
-It remains challenging due to the complex spatial relationships in outdoor aerial scenes.
-In this paper, we propose an end-to-end zero-shot framework for aerial VLN tasks, where the large language model (LLM) is introduced as our agent for action prediction.
-Specifically, we develop a novel Semantic-Topo-Metric Representation (STMR) to enhance the spatial reasoning ability of LLMs.
-This is achieved by extracting and projecting instruction-related semantic masks of landmarks into a top-down map that contains the location information of surrounding landmarks.
-Further, this map is transformed into a matrix representation with distance metrics as the text prompt to the LLM, for action prediction according to the instruction.
-Experiments conducted in real and simulation environments have successfully proved the effectiveness and robustness of our method, achieving 15.9\% and 12.5\% improvements (absolute) in Oracle Success Rate (OSR) on AerialVLN-S dataset.
+However, it remains challenging due to the complex spatial relationships in aerial scenes.
+In this paper, we propose a training-free, zero-shot framework for aerial VLN tasks, where the large language model (LLM) is leveraged as the agent for action prediction.
+Specifically, we develop a novel Semantic-Topo-Metric Representation (STMR) to enhance the spatial reasoning capabilities of LLMs.
+This is achieved by extracting and projecting instruction-related semantic masks onto a top-down map, which presents spatial and topological information about surrounding landmarks and grows during the navigation process.
+At each step, a local map centered at the UAV is extracted from the growing top-down map, and transformed into a matrix representation with distance metrics, serving as the text prompt to LLM for action prediction in response to the given instruction.
+Experiments conducted in real and simulation environments have proved the effectiveness and robustness of our method, achieving absolute success rate improvements of 26.8\% and 5.8\% over current state-of-the-art methods on simple and complex navigation tasks, respectively.
+The dataset and code will be released soon.